viniciusvasti/my-personal-website/posts/awesome-backend-part1-user-stories.md

 ---

 Hi, everyone!
-This is the part 1 of Awesome Backend series.
+This is part 1 of the Awesome Backend series.
-More info at <a className="text-slate-700 hover:text-blue-400" href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend architecture hands on</a>
+More info at <a className="text-slate-700 hover:text-blue-400" href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend architecture hands-on</a>
-For this part, I'm going to write business use cases and present de first level of C4 Model
+For this part, I'm going to write business use cases and present de first level of the C4 Model So, hands-on!

-So, hands on!

 ---

 ## About the tech stack
-- [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) way of write User Stories;
+- [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) way of writing User Stories;
 - [C4 Model](https://c4model.com/): A simple, easy to write, architecture diagram model;
 - [PlantUML](https://plantuml.com/): A component that allows to quickly write diagrams as code;